DivyaGodayal/CoderChef-Kitchen/Linked-List/Sort-List/README.md

 * Space Complexity: `O(N)`.
 We need to improve on this.
 The question asks us to come up with a constant time solution.

 ---
-### Solution 1: Merge Sort
+### Solution 2: Merge Sort

 #### Motivation

 The actual solution for this problem is requires us to sort the given linked list without actually using any additional space.
-A lot of sorting algorithms that sort a given array in `O(NlogN)` time tend to make use of `indexes` in the array.
+A lot of sorting algorithms that sort a given array in `O(NlogN)` time, tend to make use of `indexes` in the array.
 However, we know that a linked list doesn't have any indexes as such.
 The only algorithm that doesn't really requires any indices is `Merge Sort`.

 #### Algorithm